 - Classic: The same size as the standard variant, but with a lighter frame.

-There are also unofficial types that are either shorter than the ones recognized by ABKC, or larger.
+There are also unofficial types of American bullies that are either shorter than the ones recognized by ABKC, or larger.
 Micro or XXL varieties fall under this category.

 An adult male American Bully XL’s size must measure 20 to 23 inches (51 to 57cm) at the withers, while females 19 to 22 inches (48 to 54 cm).